rkaunismaa/crewai-Playground/README.md

 So before I commit this new groq code, I am gonna kill that working key from the .env file.
 Wait!
 I don't need to do this, because that file is ignored by git by default!
 Nice!

+OK Nice!
+I cloned this repo to KAUWITB, set stuff up and was able to 'crewai run' the groq project!